-This challenging course will encourage you to develop your mathematical skills, improve your ability to think logically and enable you to determine so…
+Course Overview This challenging course will encourage you to develop your mathematical skills, improve your ability to think logically and enable yo…

 Full course details

 We live in a digital age.
 Mobile technology, social networking, cloud computing and internet-based systems have all radically changed the way we live over the last 15 years.
-This vocational course, equivalent to three A Levels, has been designed to give you a broad understanding of Computing IT to a wide range of possibilities to help you to identify which area you might want to pursue in the future.
+This vocational course, equivalent to three A Levels, has been designed to give you a broad understanding of Computing IT to help you to identify which area you might want to pursue in the future.

 Coursework (58%) Exam (42%)